Connect with others who understand.

 Many people don’t suspect PBC or PSC from the symptoms they experience.
 Rather, they find out they have it after being tested for another health issue.
 Members of myPBCteam have shared how they went to the doctor for another issue before finding out about PBC.

 “In the summer of 2023, I had Helicobacter.
-Once that was treated, I developed upper right quadrant pain,” explained one member.
+Once that was treated, I developed upper right quadrant pain,” said a member who’d had a Helicobacter pylori infection.
 “I kept thinking it was my gallbladder, so I went to my doctor.
-It was my gallbladder but got a ‘two-for-one’ deal.
-The ultrasound shows my liver is normal, and I’ve started medication, and my numbers are coming down.”
+It was my gallbladder, but I got a ‘two-for-one’ deal.
+The ultrasound showed my liver is normal, and I’ve started medication, and my numbers are coming down.”

 Several genetic and environmental factors have been considered possible triggers for both conditions, but scientists have yet to determine the underlying causes.